WTVC: Newscasts

 Through the late-1960s and mid-1970s, WTVC branded its newscasts under the Eyewitness News label.
 In 1975, this switched to Action News.
 In the late-1980s, it was one of the first stations in the country to adopt the NewsChannel branding.

-In the early 1990s, WTVC produced a 10 p.m. newscast for then-independent WFLI-TV but that was eventually canceled.
+In the early 1990s, WTVC produced a 10 p.m. newscast for then-independent WFLI-TV, which was eventually canceled.
 In 1994, the station began airing a nightly 10 o'clock broadcast on Fox affiliate WDSI-TV using station meteorologists, sports anchors, news reporters and news video, while WDSI provided separate news anchors.
 In 2000, that station launched its own news department and aired local news on weekday mornings, weekday afternoons at 4, and nightly at 10.
 In 2004, the news department at WDSI closed down and a news share agreement with WTVC was re-established.
 Since then, this station has been producing Fox 61 First at 10 on WDSI.
 With the acquisition of WDSI-TV's non-license assets and Fox programming, the 10 p.m. newscast is now branded First at 10 on Fox Chattanooga.

 From the 1960s through the 1970s, WTVC newscasts were usually in last place, but it was not until new owners Belo took over, that the ratings began to favor WTVC.
 Since the mid-1980s, WTVC had waged a spirited battle with WRCB for first place in the local news ratings weekdays, while WDEF has usually trailed both stations.
 On March 1, 2014, WTVC launched the area's second-only weekend morning newscast.
-Named Good Morning Chattanooga Weekend, the broadcasts air from 6:00–7:00 and from 8:00–9:00 a.m.
-The weekend editions of Good Morning America are aired between the newscasts at 7:00 a.m.
+Named Good Morning Chattanooga Weekend, the broadcasts air from 6 to 7 a.m. and from 8 to 9 a.m.
+The weekend editions of Good Morning America are aired between the newscasts at 7 a.m.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 On December 16, 2014, WTVC added a 24/7 local weather channel, affiliated with WeatherNation TV on digital channel 9.3.
-WeatherNation was dropped in favor of TBD Network on June 1, 2017.
+WeatherNation was dropped in favor of TBD (now Roar) on June 1, 2017.